slexisvn/query_engine/docs/05-storage/44-storage-backends.md

 # 44. Storage backends: the same core in a browser

-> After this chapter you will be able to explain why 29 lines in `src/runtime/platform.ts` are what let this engine run in a browser, and why the same optimizer and the same operators produce the same plan and the same rows there as they do on Node.
+> After this chapter you will be able to trace the storage and platform interfaces that let the same query core run in Node and in the supplied browser environment.

 ## The question